 Arches is our favorite National Park in Utah.
 We especially love it because there are a lot of fun easy hikes for kids, and each one has at least one great reward.
 Below is a summary and list of must-do hikes in the park, with a picture of most of the arches:

 The first trail you come to is Balanced Rock.
 This one is a quarter mile loop around the Balanced Rock, which is one of the most iconic formations in the park.
 The trail is easy and paved, but doesn’t give you much but a short walk and some different angles for pictures.

-Turn right and head out to the windows section.
 The trail is easy and leads to 3 beautiful arches: North and South Windows, and Turret Arch.
 Our 18 month old insisted on walking the entire way, which is only about 1 mile.

 Delicate Arch Viewpoint